-I joined DeepMind in April 2019 to work in the machine learning group of Nando de Freitas.
-Before that, I was a member of EPFL's CVLab since 2014, where I did my PhD supervised by Prof. Pascal Fua and Prof. Raphael Sznitman.
+I completed my PhD at EPFL's CVLab in January 2019, where I was supervised by Prof. Pascal Fua and Prof. Raphael Sznitman.
 In autumn 2017 during my internship at Google Research in Zurich I had a chance to work with Vittorio Ferrari and Jasper Uijlings.

 I obtained my M.Sc. degree in Algorithms and Machine Learning from University of Helsinki.
 During that time, I also worked as a research assistant in the CoSCo group at HIIT.
 Before, I studied in Russia at the Higher School of Economics in the faculty of Business Informatics and Applied Mathematics.